bladh/pokerbot/README.md

 #### Creating more tables

-Private message the bot with `createtable CHANNELNAME`, and it will join that channel and set up a table.
+Private message the bot with `.createtable #CHANNELNAME`, and it will join that channel and set up a table.
 Kicking the bot removes the table.
-If the channel requires a password, just supply it like `createtable CHANNELNAME CHANNELPASSWORD`.
+If the channel requires a password, just supply it like `.createtable #CHANNELNAME CHANNELPASSWORD`.

 #### General Commands